Dhruv-Techapps/acf-docs/docs/settings.md

 ## Export & Import
 You can export and import whole configuration anytime and keep it as back

+{:.bd-callout .bd-callout-danger}
-<span class="text-danger">Import functionality will override all current configuration.
-Make sure before performing this operation</span>
+> Import functionality will override all current configuration.
+Make sure before performing this operation